aaron-junot/teletracker-documentation/client-area-user-guide.md

 ![alt text](images/profile-menu.png "Profile Menu")

-The profile menu is a dropdown that allows the user to logout.
+The profile menu is a dropdown.
+The user's name is displayed, and if they have a TeleTracker number associated with their profile, that will be displayed as well.
+Currently, the only option in the dropdown is to log out.
 More options for personal settings coming soon!

 ## Account Module